TheegalaYeseswini/Multi-Agent-Traffic-Simulation/WORK_DISTRIBUTION.md

-# Work Distribution for 4 Team Members

-This project can be divided into four clear contributions based on the actual modules in the codebase.
+This project can be divided into five clear contributions based on the actual modules in the codebase.

 ## Yeseswini: Project Setup and Simulation Control